DKF-SYS/DKF-SYS.github.io/README.md

 # DKF INDUSTRIES // OPERATIONAL MATRIX

-Welcome to the central command repository for **DKF Industries** (Dynamic Kinetics Framework).
+Welcome to the central command repository for **DKF Industries**.
 This system manages operational node telemetry, wallet metrics, and high-level sector infrastructure.

 ---